internetguru/laravel-feedback/README.md

 ## Attributes

-Component attributes sorted alphabetically.
-Required attributes: `id`, `email`, `name`.

-- `description` (optional)
-  Descriptive text displayed below the title to provide context for the form.

-- `email` (required)
-  Destination email address for submitted feedback.

-- `fields` (optional)
-  Array defining which fields to render and how to validate them.
-See "Field items" below.

 - `id` (required)
   Unique identifier for the component instance.
 Used to target the component when opening the form.

+- `email` (required)
+  Destination email address for submitted feedback.

 - `name` (required)
   Display name for the email recipient.